pia-foss/manual-connections/README.md

 # Manual PIA VPN Connections

-This repository contains documentation on how to create native WireGuard and OpenVPN connections to our __NextGen network__, and also on how to enable Port Forwarding in case you require this feature.
+This repository contains documentation on how to create native WireGuard and OpenVPN connections, and also on how to enable Port Forwarding in case you require this feature.
 You will find a lot of information below.
 However if you prefer quick test, here is the __TL/DR__:

 ```
 git clone https://github.com/pia-foss/manual-connections.git
 cd manual-connections
-./run_setup.sh
+sudo ./run_setup.sh
 ```

 The scripts were written so that they are easy to read and to modify.
 The code also has a lot of comments, so that you find all the information you might need.
 We hope you will enjoy forking the repo and customizing the scripts for your setup!